 When can I return to sports?

 In general, you will be allowed to return to sports in 4-6 months after surgery.
-You must have good motion, strength and control of your shoulder and arm.
-How quickly you return to sports depends on several factors, including: 1) your own rate of healing; 2) the damage found at surgery; 3) if you have any complications (like stiffness); 4) how well you follow the post-operative instructions; and 5) how hard you work in rehabilitation.
+You must have good motion, strength, and control of your shoulder and arm.
+How quickly you return to sports depends on several factors, including:

 When can I return to full duty at work?

 In general, the physician keeps people on clerical duties for 3 months after the surgery, which means no lifting with your operated arm.
 This is to protect the repair.
 In the 3rd and 4th month you may perform light duty meaning lifting no more than 10 pounds.
 People generally get back to performing full duty work at 4-6 months.

 What is the labral tear surgery success rate?

 The success rate for a labral repair ranges from 85% to 95%.
 The goal is to achieve a shoulder with no pain for lifting, throwing, or overhead activity.

 Mark Miller, MD is committed to you — the patient.
 It is understandable to be anxious about your injury and the need for labrum repair surgery.
 As one of the leading shoulder specialists and orthopedic surgeons in the St. Louis area, Dr. Mark Miller has expertly managed labral tear treatment for countless patients.
 You can trust us to answer all questions and provide you with the highest-quality care.